mrazomej/phd/docs/src/chapter_01/section_03_information.md

 having information, therefore, reduces our uncertainty, i.e., reduces the entropy.
-This means that for Shannon, the amount of information we have from a source is related to that source's statistical structure and how much we can predict the message produced by the source given our knowledge of this statistical structure.
+This means that for Shannon, the amount of information we have from a source is related to that source's statistical structure and how much we can predict the source's message given our knowledge of this statistical structure.
 Let us look at a concrete example: English text.
 We know that written and spoken language is not completely random.
 For a message to be meaningful, the choice of words has to come from a statistical structure that obeys the language's grammar rules.
 The choice of letters within a word also follows a certain statistical structure.
 Imagine the text shown in [@Fig:ch1_fig08](A).
-This is arguably one of the most important and most beautiful and insightful pieces of prose ever put together by a human mind as it is the last paragraph of *On the Origin of Species* by Darwin.
-If we ignore the paragraph's message and just quantify how often we find each of the 26 letters in the english alphabet, we obtain a distribution like the one shown in [@Fig:ch1_fig08](B).
-In this paragraph, we can see that the most common vowel is *e* exactly as in English writ-large.
+This is arguably one of the most important and most beautiful pieces of prose ever put together by a human mind as it is the last paragraph of *On the Origin of Species* by Darwin.
+If we ignore the paragraph's message and just quantify how often we find each of the 26 letters in the English alphabet, we obtain a distribution like the one shown in [@Fig:ch1_fig08](B).
+This paragraph shows that the most common vowel is *e*, exactly as in English writ-large.
 This distribution $P(x)$ is therefore not maximally random.
-In other words, if we were to put all letters in the paragraph in a hat, and pick one letter at random, we could bet more money on the outcome being a letter *e* and make money over time given this knowledge of the structure of the distribution.
+In other words, if we were to put all letters in the paragraph in a hat and pick one letter at random, we could bet more money on the outcome being a letter *e* and make money over time given this knowledge of the structure of the distribution.
 A maximally random distribution would be if all letters appeared equally frequent in the paragraph, such that betting on any